 The “my kid’s safe because of herd immunity” argument: also BS.

 You can’t have herd immunity if the herd refuses to be immunized.
 In some areas of the country, herd immunity is definitely waning.

 The “those diseases really aren’t that bad” argument: really?

 Meningitis can cause irreversible brain damage or kill your kid.
 Mumps can make lil Johnny deaf or sterile.
 Rubella in pregnant women causes a HOST of birth defects (Actually many of these diseases we immunize against can cause increased rates of miscarriage or birth defects).
 Hemophilus influenza can lead to pneumonias causing hypoxia and, you guessed it, death.
 Even the chicken pox that many of us had as children can cause pneumonia and encephalitis.

-My own neice, who was born the year before the varicella vaccine came out, developed varicella pneumonia at 3 days old (my sister got the chicken pox just before delivering her) and nearly died.
+My own neice, who was born the year before the varicella vaccine came out, developed varicella pneumonia at 3 days old (my sister, an elementary school teacher, got the chicken pox just before delivering her) and nearly died.
 Sure, in the typical “healthy” child, many of these diseases can be managed well.
 But in newborn infants, who have very little immunity yet, or the child with co-morbidities, like asthma or diabetes, they can be particularly deadly.

 And don’t even get me STARTED on flu shots.